 Since 2004, Embracing Our Differences has used the power of art and prose to promote diversity.
 One way we accomplish this is through our annual international art exhibition in Sarasota’s Bayfront Park.
 The juried exhibit consists of 50 billboard-sized works of art, each accompanied by an inspirational quote.

 The winning artworks combine a deep understanding of both medium and message.
 Awards are given for "Best-in-Show Adult," "Best-in-Show Student," and "People's Choice" categories, with the last chosen by visitors to the exhibit.
 Adult winners each receive $1,000; students receive $1,000 to be directed to their school’s art program.
 The statements accompanying each artwork are also vital and provide insight into our common humanity—as well as the differences that make us all unique.
-In 2018, 202,000 people visited the exhibition—bringing the total amount of visitors to 2.7 million since 2004.
+In 2020, 388,000 people visited the exhibition—bringing the total amount of visitors to more than 3.3 million since 2004.

-This past year, we celebrated our 15th anniversary and the response to the call for artwork and inspirational quotes was impressive, with 8,325 entries pouring in from 98 countries.
-Students from 227 schools around the world submitted artwork or quotes to the juried exhibit and 54 of this year’s winners were students.
-In honor of EOD’s 15th anniversary, 15 of the pieces on display represented a special collection of past artworks.
+The 2020 Exhibit had an impressive response to the call for artwork and inspirational quotes, with 16,118 entries pouring in from 127 countries and 50 states.
+Students from 398 schools around the world submitted artwork or quotes to the juried exhibit and more than 65% of submissions were from students.

 The 2021 Exhibit will be on display in Bayfront Park January 20 through April 1, 2021.

 Embracing Our Differences’ annual outdoor exhibit is at the heart of a year-round program of activities designed to use art as a catalyst to create awareness and promote diversity.